RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 this work and in van den Berg et al. may partially arise from subtle differences in the experimental approach.
-The primary practical difference is the rate and magnitude of the osmotic shock. van den Berg et al. applied an approximately 600 mosm downshock in bulk at an undetermined rate whereas we applied a 1 osm downshock at controlled rates varying from 0.002 Hz to 2 Hz.
+The primary practical difference is the rate and magnitude of the osmotic shock. van den Berg et al. applied an approximately 600 mOsm downshock in bulk at an undetermined rate whereas we applied a 1 Osm downshock at controlled rates varying from 0.002 Hz to 2 Hz.
 In their work, survival was measured through plating assays which represent the population average rather than the distribution of survival probability.
 While this approach provides valuable information regarding the